Christopher Meloni

 Christopher Meloni Award Nominations

-Meloni received a verified Primetime Emmy Award nomination in 2006 for Outstanding Lead Actor in a Drama Series for his portrayal of Detective Elliot Stabler on Law & Order: Special Victims Unit.
-That nomination represents a high-profile industry recognition tied directly to his long-running work on the NBC drama.
+Christopher Meloni has earned recognition from major television awards bodies over the course of his career.
+His most prominent nomination came from the Primetime Emmy Awards in 2006, when he was nominated for Outstanding Lead Actor in a Drama Series for his portrayal of Detective Elliot Stabler on Law & Order: Special Victims Unit.
+Additional nominations and honors tied to his public advocacy work have also been documented.

 Christopher Meloni Awards Won